 Not only will close proximity to the school of your choice make life easier for you as a parent and make the journey to school more enjoyable for your child, it can be a vital aspect in getting that school place in the first place.
 When allocating school places, one of the criteria for school admissions is the distance from school and, more difficult still, that distance can vary every year depending on factors such as the number of siblings applying that year, or looked-after children who take a priority in place allocations.

-Claremont Primary school, whose places are highly sought due to their ‘Outstanding’ OFSTED rating, is notorious for offering a low number of non-sibling places.
-In the five years previous to 2022, places have been variously offered to those people living between 300 and 580 metres of the school!
+Claremont Primary school, whilst formally an Ofsted ‘Outstanding’ school and from October 2023 a ‘Good’ school, remains highly sought after and offer a low number of non-sibling places.
+In the five years previous to 2024, places have been variously offered to those people living between 300 and 520 metres of the school, there is no question about the competitiveness of places at this school!

 KCC handles the admissions for all community and voluntary controlled schools and the admissions arrangements are defined on the KCC website.
-However, it is worth noting that voluntary-aided, foundation and academy schools determine their own admission criteria.
+However, it is worth noting that voluntary-aided, foundation and academy schools determine their own admission criteria, which can typically be located on each individual schools website.

 St Johns is the prime area for house-hunting if school choices are driving your decision on where to live.
 Not only does the area have a selection of primary schools in walking distance, but it is also the hub for all the selective grammar schools plus the non-selective schools with the exception of Skinners’ Kent Academy (more information below).
-The primary schools near to St John’s Road were all graded ‘Good’ in their most recent OFSTED reports; being St Augustine’s RC school, Southborough CofE Primary, St Johns, The Wells Free School and St Matthew’s CE School.
+The primary schools near to St John’s Road were all graded ‘Good’ in their most recent OFSTED reports; being St Augustine’s RC school, Southborough CofE Primary, St Johns and The Wells Free School.
 Due to the close proximity of so many schools, the St John’s area can be a nightmare to drive to or to park at near school times, so houses in walking distance are sought after.

 The Hawkenbury area offers the new St Peter’s CofE Primary school (which moved in 2019 from its previous small Victorian site in Windmill Street).
-So, a sparkling new school building with modern facilities in a location amid attractive new housing at Hollyfields by Berkley Homes.
+So, a sparkling new school building with modern facilities in a location amid attractive new housing at Hollyfields by Berkley Homes has proven a desirable location for families.

 In the surrounding villages, there are also excellent primary schools and we recommend you consider looking at Groombridge, Langton Green, Speldhurst, Bidborough, Frant and Wadhurst if a primary school place is key to your house hunt.